 Clayton offers a full line of exotic guitar picks including a range of wooden picks.
 This teak wood pick in particular sounds by far the warmest when it comes to tone.

 It also boasts a smoothly carved dimple for an enhanced pick grip.
 The wooden grain flows downwards enhancing the strength of the plectrum.
 This natural grain also adds to the tone of the guitar pick.
 But to be honest, I’m not quite sure how it does that and what the tonal change is.

 2) US Blues | Flexible Rosewood Guitar Pick

-- When you buy these rosewood picks, they come as a unit of 3
+- When you buy these rosewood picks, they come in a unit of 3

-- According to US Blues, this is only flexible wooden guitar pick
+- According to US Blues, this is the only flexible wooden guitar pick on the market

-- This rosewood pick is best suited on acoustics
+- This rosewood pick is best suited for acoustic guitar

 3) Timber Tones Acoustic Picks